Verint Systems: Full independence

 In August 2012, Verint announced that it would buy out Comverse Technology's stake in it, in a transaction valued at around $800 million.
 An FBR Capital Markets analyst said the move "finally eliminates a major overhang on the name by removing Comverse's majority ownership stake."
 The deal was finalized in February 2013.

 In January 2014, the Swiss Federal Department of Justice and Police awarded Verint a contract worth $14.2 million to develop the new Interception System Switzerland ISS 2 wiretapping system.

 Over the next few years, Verint acquired several more companies - in February 2014, the CRM provider KANA Software Inc., acquired from Accel-KKR for $514.2 million; in November 2016, the customer experience software company OpinionLab for an undisclosed amount; in December 2017, the intelligent virtual assistant company Next IT for $30 million cash plus up to $21 million in future payments.

 On February 1, 2021, Verint spun off its cyber intelligence division as Cognyte, an independent company catering to governments, to become a pure-play customer engagement vendor.
 Having divested its cyber intelligence and defense offerings, Verint now focused on developing customer engagement and CX automation solutions for the civilian market, including banking, insurance, public safety/sector, retail, and telecommunications organizations.

 In August 2025, private equity firm Thoma Bravo agreed to take Verint private in a $2 billion deal.
-Thoma Bravo intends its portfolio company Calabrio to partner with Verint on automating CX workflows with AI, once the acquisition is approved.
+The acquisition closed on November 26, 2025, at which point Thoma Bravo combined Verint with its portfolio company Calabrio to create a combined AI-powered customer experience automation platform.
+In February 2026, the combined organization announced it would operate under the Verint name, with Calabrio’s products retained within the broader platform.